Elford

 Elford is a village and civil parish in Lichfield District, Staffordshire, England.
 It is on the east bank of the River Tame, about 5 mi east of the City of Lichfield and 5 miles north of Tamworth.

 Origins

-The village is said to have derived its name from the great number of eels with which the river here formerly abounded.
+The village is said to have derived its name from the great number of eels with which the river there formerly abounded.
 Before the Norman conquest this manor belonged to Ælfgār, Earl of Mercia.
 In the reign of Henry III, it was held by William de Arderne, whose descendants continued to enjoy it till the marriage of Maud, sole heiress of Sir John Arderne, with Thomas, second son of Sir John Stanley, of Latham, carried it into that family; thence to the families of Staunton, Smythe and Huddlestone.
 With the marriage of Sir John Bowes (1530-1608) to Anne Huddleston the manor passed to the Bowes family.
 In 1683 Craven Howard married Mary Bowes, and the manor remained with the Bowes Howard family until 1877, with the death of Mary Howard, Elford Hall was bequeathed to her Paget cousins.